Opioids and Adolescents

 - Act when you suspect an adolescent or someone close to them is misusing opioids.
 Signs of opioid misuse may include: drowsiness, constipation, nausea, dizziness, vomiting, dry mouth, headaches, sweating, and mood changes, among others.
 If you are concerned about opioid misuse, call Substance Abuse and Mental Health Service’s National Helpline at -1800-662-HELP (4345) and consult the directory for opioid treatment programs in your area.
 When seeking drug abuse treatment programs, know which questions to ask.

 - Best Practices.
-The American Academy of Pediatrics’ Committee on Substance Use and Prevention outlines best practices for the health sector to screen, treat, and refer adolescents with substance use issues.
+The American Academy of Pediatrics’ Committee on Substance Use and Prevention outlines best practices for the health sector to screen, treat, and refer adolescents with substance use disorders.

 - Latest Research and Resources.
 The NIH Public-Private Initiative to Address the Opioid Crisis researches “new and improved” approaches to prevent, detect, and reverse overdoses as well as identify nonaddictive treatments for chronic pain.
 Also, OAH’s Adolescent Health Library has a range of relevant resources on illicit and non-illicit drug use.

 - Lesson Plans.
-Educators can find lesson plans from the National Institute on Drug Abuse for Teachers that help them inform their students and answer questions about the nature of prescription drug abuse.
+Educators can find lesson plans from the National Institute on Drug Abuse for Teachers that help them inform their students and answer questions about the nature of prescription drug misuse.

 Content last reviewed on November 29, 2017